romilly/streamlit_spikes/data/popositioniser-prompt.md

-Decompose the “Content” into clear and simple propositions, ensuring they are interpretable out of context.
+Decompose the CONTENT into clear and simple propositions, ensuring they are interpretable out of context.
 1. Split compound sentence into simple sentences.
 Maintain the original phrasing from the input whenever possible.
 2. For any named entity that is accompanied by additional descriptive information, separate this information into its own distinct proposition.
-3. Decontextualize the proposition by adding necessary modifier to nouns or entire sentences and replacing pronouns (e.g., “it”, “he”, “she”, “they”, “this”, “that”) with the full name of the entities they refer to.
+3. Makethe proposition explicit by adding necessary modifier to nouns or entire sentences and replacing pronouns (e.g., “it”, “he”, “she”, “they”, “this”, “that”) with the full name of the entities they refer to.
-4. Present the results as a list of strings, formatted in JSON.
+4. Present the results as a list of strings.

-Content:
+CONTENT

 The pericardium (pl.: pericardia), also called pericardial sac, is a double-walled sac containing the heart and the roots of the great vessels.